When it comes to shaving, there is only one thing we all wish to know. That is how to get rid of prickly hair after shaving.

 Using pre-shave oil will not only nourish the skin but will also add an extra protective barrier.
 To avoid prickly hair, you need an extra sharp razor, which works well with pre-shave oils.

 3. Lather up with a shaving soap or shaving gel

 Here is one rule you must abide by whether you are having prickly hair problems or not: never shave dry!

 Dry shaving puts too much stress and pressure on your skin.
 Nothing protects the skin from the blade, and no moisture will soften your hair for easier trimming.
 Imagine skating on a roller skating rink using figure skates, which have blade soles instead of wheels.
 Without a doubt, you will be damaging and scratching the wooden rink.

 The same goes for your skin.
-Wielding an extra-sharp blade is necessary to avoid prickly hairs after shaving, but without a protective cushion like a thick lather, it will be easier to cut yourself up.
-Instead of a smooth shave, you will be getting a bloodbath.
+Wielding an extra-sharp blade is necessary to avoid prickly hair like armpit stubble after shaving or ingrown hairs on your face and legs, but without a protective cushion like a thick lather, it will be easier to cut yourself up.
+Instead of a smooth and clean shave, you will be getting a bloodbath.